Appearances and School Visits

 - Calgary Young Writers’ Conference: guest author (student category) annually since 1990

-- Schools: Vista Heights Elementary School, Kingsland Elementary School, Montgomery Junior High School, Dr. E. P. Scarlett High School,Chaparral Elementary School, William Reid School (French Immersion–I can do presentations to young students in fairly fluent French) Calgary, Canada
+- Schools: Vista Heights Elementary School, Kingsland Elementary School, Montgomery Junior High School, Dr. E. P. Scarlett High School,Chaparral Elementary School, William Reid School (French Immersion–I can do presentations to young students in fairly fluent French), and Erin Woods School, in Calgary, Canada.

 - Writers’ Conventions: World Science Fiction Convention (Denver, Montreal, Reno, Chicago); World Fantasy Convention (Calgary, Columbus, San Diego, Toronto), When Words Collide (Calgary), ConVersion (Calgary), KeyCon (Winnipeg), SF Contario (Toronto)